Wincenty Korwin Gosiewski: Political and military career

-In 1654 he received the Commander's baton/mace from Polish prince Janusz Radziwiłł, who was appointing the Lithuanian Great-Commander.
+In 1654 he received the Commander's baton/mace from Prince Janusz Radziwiłł, who was appointed the Lithuanian Great-Commander.

-During the Swedish invasion he played an important role politically and militarily.
-In 1655, he accepted the Kiejdany act of recognition signed between usurper King Charles X Gustav of Sweden and Prince Janusz Radziwiłł, but soon came against this act taking action which aim was to help the Russian side.
+During the Swedish invasion, he played an important role politically and militarily.
+In 1655, he accepted the Union of Kėdainiai of recognition signed between King Charles X Gustav of Sweden and Prince Janusz Radziwiłł, but soon came against this act taking action which aim was to help the Russian side.
 Despite being under surveillance, he managed to make contact with the Russian diplomat Vasily Likharov.
-Trapped by Janusz Radziwiłł he was catch in Kiejdany, where, as state prisoner was then transferred to Królewiec/Königsberg.
+Trapped by Janusz Radziwiłł he was caught in Kėdainiai, where, as a state prisoner was then transferred to Königsberg.

 While he was in captivity Karl Gustav was urged to attack Russia and a written confirmation of that intention was given to Tsar Alexis of Muscovy after his release.
-In the spring of 1656 he escaped from Prussian slavery to Lithuania where in a short time, at their own expense, he organized several Banners.
+In the spring of 1656 he escaped from Prussian captivity to Lithuania where in a short time, at their own expense, he organized several Banners.

-Battling against Swedish forces, he reached up near Warsaw, where he was one of the royal commissioners that oversaw the takeover of the capital.
+Battling against Swedish forces, he reached up near Warsaw, where he was one of the royal commissioners who oversaw the takeover of the capital.
 He participated in the siege of Tykocin and the Battle of Warsaw (1656) after which the Swedish army again occupied the city.
 Then, on the King's orders, he moved with its banners into the Duchy of Prussia and Lithuania.
-On 8 October 1656, at the battle of Prostki, he completely smashed the Brandenburgian and Swedish armies, capturing Prince Bogusław Radziwiłł.
-The battle has been describe by Henryk Sienkiewicz's novel The Deluge.
+On 8 October 1656, at the Battle of Prostken, he defeated the Brandenburgian and Swedish armies, capturing Prince Bogusław Radziwiłł.
+The battle has been described by Henryk Sienkiewicz's novel The Deluge.
 Another battle fought under his command, on 22 October 1656, was the Battle of Filipów however; it ended with a victory for the forces commanded by Field Marshal Gustaf Otto Stenbock, in the confusion of the battle the Prince Bogusław Radziwiłł managed to escape.

-In November 1656 at Wierzbowo he signed a truce with Frederick William, Elector of Brandenburg, then as royal commissioner in 1657, he led a ceasefire and conclude the Treaty of Bromberg.
+In November 1656 at Wierzbowo he signed a truce with Frederick William, Elector of Brandenburg, then as royal commissioner in 1657, he led a ceasefire and concluded the Treaty of Bromberg.
 In 1658 he fought against the Swedes in the areas of Livonia and Samogitia.

 In 1658 he participated in the delegation sent by the King to negotiate with Russia.
-Beaten at the Battle of Werki he was captured and imprisoned during nearly four years.
+Beaten at the Battle of Verkiai he was captured and imprisoned for nearly four years.
 He was released from captivity in Moscow in 1662.
-As compensation for the harm that he had suffered, he received the former Radziwiłł's estate in Kiejdany.
+As compensation, he received the former Radziwiłł's estate in Kėdainiai.